bjam24/krs-web-scraper/README.md

 This project is a part of bigger project called **Analysis of data from the National Court Register** implemented by a team of 3 students as a part of the Data Mining course at the AGH UST in 2023/2024.
 Every team member had tasks to do.
 I was responsible for KRS data collection through the use of my programmed web scraper in Selenium.

-## Analysis of data from the National Court Register
+## Analysis of data from the National Court Register (Krajowa Rada Sądownictwa in Polish)
 **THIS SECTION IS UNDER CONSTRUCTION BECAUSE DESCRIBED PROJECT HAS NOT BEEN FINISHED YET**

 <p align="center">